 The original Navy £2 design (left) shows the coin without any markings on the top right of the mast, but the coin on the right looks like it has a flying flag.

-The Royal Mint strike up to 5 billion coins a year and from time to time debris can get caught between the die and the coin whilst striking.
-It just so happens that this bit of debris has caused the markings on these coins to look like a flying flag on the ship – fuelling speculation that two different variations were struck.
+The Royal Mint strike up to 5 billion coins a year and from time to time cracks on the die cause pools of metal to form on the coin whilst striking.
+It just so happens that this bit of metal has caused the markings on these coins to look like a flying flag on the ship – fuelling speculation that two different variations were struck.

 Whilst it doesn’t add any extra value to the coin, it’s certainly one to look out for and makes for interesting collecting.